-- 25. City staff shall work with the surrounding community, interested individuals, groups and agencies to implement restoration planting within (or adjacent to) woodlands that have been disturbed as per the Site Reports contained in Section 6 of this Plan. - 26.
-A program shall be established to reforest woodlands that have been (or will be) impacted by the emerald ash borer. - 27.
+23. City staff shall work within interested individuals, groups and agencies to implement restoration planting within (or adjacent to) woodlands that have been disturbed as per the Site Reports contained in Section 6 of this Plan.

+- 24. A program shall be established to reforest woodlands that have been (or will be) impacted by the emerald ash borer. - 25.
 City staff shall identify opportunities to enhance ecological linkages between City and non-city woodlands through development proposals.
 This should include establishing appropriate habitat for wildlife.